yogendraTechie/card_memory_game/README.md

 ## Step 2

-Other than React we are using react-router-dom (https://www.npmjs.com/package/react-router-dom).
+Other than React we are using react-router-dom (https://www.npmjs.com/package/react-router-dom) and prop-types (https://www.npmjs.com/package/prop-types) libraries.

 # Where to find your code